Dean

 Burmester’s career lifts off with LIV Golf

-Some new arrivals to LIV Golf can take a little while to settle, having to adapt to an unfamiliar schedule and a different way of thinking where results matter for you as an individual golfer and for your team.
+Some new arrivals to LIV Golf can take a little while to settle in, having to adapt to an unfamiliar schedule and a different way of thinking where results matter for you as an individual golfer and for your team.

 In late November that year he powered to a three-stroke victory at the Joburg Open and a week later won the South African Open Championship.